jbrundle/earthquake-forecasts/README.txt

 py27-matplotlib-basemap:    py27-matplotlib-basemap @1.0.7_1 (python, graphics, math) Matplotlib toolkit for plotting data on map projections
 py27-pil:                   py27-pil @1.1.7_7 (python, graphics)  Python Imaging Library

-Note:  A bug in python sometimes leads to the appearance of files with names such as .goutputstream*  These can be removed using the command sudo rm .goutputstream* -v
+Note:  A bug in python sometimes leads to the appearance of files with names such as .goutputstream*  These can be
+	removed using the command sudo rm .goutputstream* -v

 CHANGE LOG:

+New Features in Version 1.17:

+-   Added several new features including proxy strain, and the ability to nowcast within both circular and polygonal regions.
+ 	The proxy strain is just the accumulated count of small earthquakes since the last large earthquake.

 New Features in Version 1.10: